tomxi/markdown-cv/index.md

 ### University Services
 `2021-present`
 __BeTogether Ambassador__, New York University
-- Promoting global inclusion, diversity, belonging, equity, and access.
+- Promoting global inclusion, diversity, belonging, equity, and access

 `2018-2020`
 __MARL Talk Coordinator__, New York University
-- Coordinated invitation for guest to present their research to the Music and Audio Research Lab (MARL).
+- Coordinated invitation for guest to present their research to the Music and Audio Research Lab (MARL)

+## Invited Talks
+`2018`
+__Boston University__, *Composer's Forum*, Department of Composition and Music Theory, MA

 ## Related Coursework
 ### Music Theory